She wasn’t what you would call beautiful. She was just a red-haired

 buck adds up.
 Either that, or you make it big and fast some way,

-of lousy years, that I would have to slug for it—slug everybody
+lot of lousy years, that I would have to slug for it—slug

-in sight.
-So I was glad I’d come out here myself, instead
+everybody in sight.
+So I was glad I’d come out here myself,

-of sending one of the men from the shop.
-It had been mostly by chance,
+instead of sending one of the men from the shop.
+It had been mostly

-and because Grace was hanging around again outside the store.
+by chance, and because Grace was hanging around again outside

-inside the house.
-From the way it looked, the guy in there wouldn’t
+were inside the house.
+From the way it looked, the guy in there

-wasn’t sure why.
-I kept wondering what her relationship was
+I wasn’t sure why.
+I kept wondering what her relationship

 "We can go in now," she said.
 "He’ll